 John Gudgel was a Graduate Research Associate in the Center while a third year Ph.D. student with interests in cybersecurity, Internet policy, eCommerce, transportation, and global commons issues (including Antarctica, space and global spectrum allocation).
 He has nearly 20 years of experience with technology companies and has frequently presented technical papers at national conferences.
 He is a member of the Internet Society and the Internet Governance Forum USA.
 He holds a B.S. in Geological Engineering, an M.S. in Telecommunications, and an M.S. in eCommerce.

-Elle Yiying Wang is a Ph.D. candidate in the Schar School of Policy and Government at George Mason University and a visiting student at Columbia University.
+Dr. Elle Yiying Wang obtained her Ph.D. from the Schar School of Policy and Government at George Mason University in 2018 and was a visiting student at Columbia University.
 She was awarded a Dissertation Proposal Development Fellowship by the Social Science Research Council in 2013.
 Her research areas include African politics, China-Africa relations, and social identities and networks.
 She worked as a consultant at the UN and presented papers at major conferences including APPAM, the SSRC/Yale Conference on China-Africa relations, the 2013 Innovative Financing Conference, and she co-authored a journal article on public-private partnership practices in the US rail transit system (forthcoming).
 She holds a MPP degree from Pepperdine University and BA in Journalism from Tongji University (Shanghai).
 She speaks Mandarin, English, and basic French.

 Chang Kwon was a graduate research assistant at the GMU Center for Transportation Policy from August 2011 to May 2013.
 He worked on P3 case study projects and wrote the Virginia Mid-Town Tunnel and Florida I-595 Projects reports.
 Prior to working at GMU, he worked for the US-Korea Institute at Johns Hopkins SAIS.
 He is primarily interested in research about the impact of government activities on social and individual well-being.
 Chang Kwon holds a B.A. in Economics and Sociology from the University of Virginia and a Master of Public Policy (MPP) from Georgetown University.